-Wear a well-fitted, supportive bra.
-If your breast cysts are painful, supporting your breasts may help relieve some discomfort.
+Wear a supportive bra.
+Supporting your breasts with a bra that fits well may help relieve some discomfort.

 Apply a compress.
-If cysts are painful, either a warm or cool compress can offer relief.
-Applying an ice pack can also relieve pain.
+Either a warm compress or an ice pack can help relieve pain.

 Avoid caffeine.
-There's no evidence linking caffeine and breast cysts.
+Studies haven't shown a link between caffeine and breast cysts.
 However, some women find symptom relief after eliminating caffeine from their diets.
 Consider reducing or eliminating caffeine — in beverages, as well as in foods such as chocolate — to see if your symptoms improve.

 Preparing for an appointment